-There is an ongoing debate on the extent to which the writing of programs is an art, a craft or an engineering discipline.
+There is an ongoing debate on the extent to which the writing of programs is an art, a craft, or an engineering discipline.
 In general, good programming is considered to be the measured application of all three, with the goal of producing an efficient software solution.

-The discipline differs from many other technical professions in that a programmer, in general, does not need to be licensed or pass any standardized (or governmentally regulated) certification tests in order to call themselves a "programmer" or even a "software engineer."
+The discipline differs from many other technical professions in that a computer programmer, in general, does not need to be licensed or pass any standardized (or governmentally regulated) certification tests in order to call themselves a "programmer" or even a "software engineer."

 However, representing oneself as a "professional software engineer" without a license from an accredited institution is illegal in many parts of the world.
 Because the discipline covers many areas, which may or may not include critical applications, it is debatable whether licensing is required for the profession as a whole.
 In most cases, the discipline is self-governed by the entities which require the programming.

 A computer programmer figures out the process of designing, writing, testing, debugging/troubleshooting and maintaining the source code of computer programs.
 This source code is written in a programming language so the computer can 'understand' it.
 The code may be a modification of an existing source or something completely new.

 The purpose of programming is to create a program that produces a certain desired behaviour (customization).
 The process of writing source code often requires expertise in many different subjects, including knowledge of the application domain, specialized algorithms, and formal logic.